Quick answer

 Key Takeaways

-- The current processing time for LPA applications is around 20 weeks.
+- The current processing time for LPA applications is 8 to 10 weeks.

-- The OPG is working to reduce delays, with plans to introduce a digital service.
+- The OPG is constantly working to reduce delays.

 - Ensuring error-free applications is crucial to avoid further delays.

-- A Solicitor can help ensure the LPA is completed correctly and provide guidance during the waiting period.
+- Your adviser can help ensure the LPA is completed correctly and provide guidance during the waiting period.

 - Discussing future wishes with proposed attorneys early can help prepare for the future.